Kong/public-shared-renovate/CONTRIBUTING.md

 - Validate empty args: If an arg may be omitted, ensure the resulting JSON still makes sense (for example, `"labels": ["dependencies", "{{arg0}}", "{{arg1}}"]` is acceptable by Renovate even if arg slots are empty strings)
 - Keep argument order intuitive and document it in `description` with examples

-## Descriptions and reviewer guidance

-- `description`: Provide a succinct, human-oriented explanation; prefer full sentences.
-Use an array of short strings (each becomes a line)
-- `prBodyNotes`: Use for checklists, cautions, or links that should appear in PR bodies.
-Useful for incident presets to guide reviewers
-- Keep both free of implementation noise; focus on intent, scope, and how to act

 ## Security and privacy

-- Never embed secrets (tokens, passwords, private keys, encrypted blobs)
-- Prefer pinning GitHub Actions by commit SHA in consumers; presets here should encourage safe defaults
 - Use labels like `security/caution-advised` in incident presets to surface risk

 ## Testing and validation